portworx/px-docs/portworx_on_packet.md

 * Rackspace
 * Packet.net

-When chosing an instance, verify that you meet the minimum requirements available at [http://docs.portworx.com/get-started-px-enterprise.html#step-1-verify-requirements](http://docs.portworx.com/get-started-px-enterprise.html#step-1-verify-requirements)
+When chosing an instance, verify that you meet the [minimum requirements](get-started-px-enterprise.html#step-1-verify-requirements)

 Portworx recommends a minimum cluster size of 3 nodes.